ShivaSamGH/scaler_solutions/README.md

 # scaler_solutions
- These are my solutions to the problems on scaler platform each file contains the problem statement along with my solution
+ These are my solutions to the problems on scaler platform, each file contains the problem statement along with my solution.